Skip to main content

 1. Polish language, Civic Education, History of Music, History of Art, Latin and Ancient Culture, and Philosophy: 8 hours per week for each;

-The teaching of the subjects History of Music, History of Art, Latin and Ancient Culture, and Philosophy at the advanced level can start in grade I, II or III.
+Subjects at the advanced level are taught in Grades I to IV.
+The exceptions are the subjects History of Music, History of Art, Latin and Ancient Culture, Philosophy, and Business and Management, which can be taught at the advanced level starting in Grade I, II or III.

 The total number of compulsory classes, including the subjects taught at the advanced level, in the 4-year education cycle is 121 (plus 11 hours for a modern foreign language which is the second language of tuition in a bilingual general secondary school or a bilingual class of a general secondary school).